Slipped Disc’s Explained – The Dangers, Healing and Management

 Reduced reflexes (as tested by your Chiropractor or healthcare practitioner)

-KH Chiropractic & Sports Massage near Aldgate, helps many people with musculoskeletal problems. complaints relating to the muscles, joint and ligaments of the body.
-People often come in complaining of a ‘slipped disc’ without a proper diagnosis.
+KH Chiropractic near Exeter, helps many people with musculoskeletal problems. complaints relating to the muscles, joint and ligaments of the body.
+People often come in complaining of a ‘slipped disc’ aka Sciatica or bulging disc without a proper diagnosis.

 When attending the clinic for Chiropractic treatment a full history and examination is carry out to establish a diagnosis.
-We may even send you for some imaging, such as an X-ray, MRI or Ultrasound.
+We may even recommend you have some imaging taken, such as an X-ray, MRI or Ultrasound.
 It is important to get the correct diagnosis to make sure you receive appropriate treatment.